root-project/web/manual/python/index.md

 x = ROOT.f(3)  # x = 9
 ```

+<a name="JITHeader"></a>
-### Including a header
+### 2. Including a header

-If the C++ code we want to use is in a header, we can also ask the interpreter to include it.
+If the C++ code we want to use is in a header, we can also ask the interpreter to include and compile it on the fly.
 Let's assume we have a header called `my_header.h` with the following content:

 ```cpp
 int f(int i) { return i*i; }